-- I. CRD IV/BIPRU firms – Virgin Money UK PLC and other regulated subsidiaries as part of the Group, including but not exclusively Clydesdale Bank PLC (“CB”) and Virgin Money plc (“VM”), in the relevant Pillar 3 disclosure.
+- I. CRD V/BIPRU firms – Virgin Money UK PLC and other regulated subsidiaries as part of the Group, including but not exclusively Clydesdale Bank PLC (“CB”) in the relevant Pillar 3 disclosure.

 - II.
 UK UCITS management companies – in the Virgin Money Unit Trust Managers Ltd (VMUTM) annual report of the relevant UCITS fund.

 Virgin Money Unit Trust Managers (VMUTM) does not directly employ any staff, other than its two independent non-executive directors.
 Staff are provided from both Virgin Money UK PLC and Standard Life Aberdeen PLC (the ultimate parent entities) on a secondment basis.